 You can buy the fastest SD card on the market, but it will only be as snappy as the device it’s interfaced with.
 In other words, the maximum speed of the input/output bus that connects the SD card to the device controls just how fast data is accessed and transferred.

 Some SD cards currently on the market support speeds of up to 95MBps.
 However, very few applications need or support a card of this speed.
 2MBps to 6MBps can handle most file types from standard video to full HD (i.e. 1,080p).
-Spending additional money on faster SD cads is semi pointless since bus speeds won’t likely support super-fast speeds.
+Spending additional money on faster SD cards is semi pointless since bus speeds won’t likely support super-fast speeds.
 Professionals need to understand this the most.
+Likewise, if using high end DSLR cameras with slow bus speeds you could end up with damaged NAND flash needing data recovery.

 The next time you purchase a SD card, predict your storage needs.
 A high capacity card with average or slightly above average speeds is worth every extra penny.
-Click here to find out what to do with your old media cards.
+Click here to find out about damaged media cards and what to do with your old media cards.